Tuesday, February 27, 2023 3:30 - 5:30 p.m.

 No marriage shall be contracted between persons who are nearer of kin than second cousins, except that marriage may be contracted between first cousins where the female has attained the age of 55 years.

-Any document not in English must have attached to it a certified or notarized translation.
-Both applicants must speak and be able to read English.
+Spanish speaking services are available and must be requested when scheduling your appointment.
+Any document not in English or Spanish must have attached to it a certified translation.
+Both applicants must speak and be able to read English or Spanish.
 If not, the applicant(s) must provide a translator.
 The applicants may not translate for each other.

-Your officiant has three business days from the date of the wedding to file your license with the Register of Deeds in the county where the ceremony was performed.
+Your officiant has three business days from the date of the wedding to file your license with a Wisconsin Register of Deeds Office anywhere in the state.
 After filing, a certified copy of your marriage certificate may be obtained from any Register of Deeds in Wisconsin.

 How to obtain Birth or Death Certificates: